 APPENDIX NC-B

 This appendix is a North Carolina addition to the 2021 International Residential Code.
+There will be no underlined text.
 (The provisions contained in this appendix are adopted as part of this code.)

 APPENDIX W BASIC LOAD ESTIMATING